Course overview

 - Partnerships Coordinator

-The degree is a foundation for Honours and postgraduate study that leads to a research career in public health and/or health promotion or commerce.
+This double degree also provides a strong foundation for honours or postgraduate study in public health, health promotion or commerce.

 Professional recognition